Smartproxy/Site-Unblocker/README.md

 ### Geo-location

 You may specify your geolocation when making request to a particular website.
-The accepted geolocation values can be country, state, city or coordinates, and radius.
+The accepted geolocation values can be country, state, city or coordinates and radius for Google, ZIP Code & Country for Amazon and Country name for other websites.

 **Country**